 Psychological testing is often difficult to obtain through the public school systems.
 The Response to Intervention is often too slow to meet the needs of the struggling learner.

 At the Kovner Center for Behavioral Health and Psychological Testing, psychological assessment for learning disabilities is usually a two day process for the student.
 Testing includes: intelligence testing to assess strengths and weaknesses in verbal language and visual-spacial, processing speed, memory, attention, organization, planning, sequential and simultaneous information processing, visual-motor development, level of educational achievement, and to rule out anxiety, depression and other emotional problems which can interfere with concentration and motivation.
 The tests take approximately 8 hours to administer, 3 hours to score and interpret and about 6 hours to write the report.
-Specific recommendations are added to the report to provide parents with relevant intervention methods at every level (environmental, medical, educational, behavioral and cognitive) in order to facilitate remediation.
+Specific recommendations are included in the report to provide parents with relevant intervention methods at every level (environmental, medical, educational, behavioral and cognitive) in order to facilitate remediation.
 These recommendations are powerful tools that can be inserted into the student’s Individual Education Planning (IEP) in the classroom.
-Call Dr. Kovner today to set up an appointment for a Diagnostic Interview to get the assessment process started.
-(770) 729-0123
+Call Dr. Kovner today to discuss insurance and financing and to set up an appointment for a Diagnostic Interview to get the assessment process started.
+(770) 312-2319.

 Writing disability, known as Dysgraphia, may result from a combination of verbal and visual spatial deficits.
 Difficulty processing the visual symbols of language (letters), as well as what the learner hears (spoken language) may often result in poor handwriting, difficulty learning to spell, being able to express one’s ideas on paper (composition), and organize letters and words on paper.
 This may begin with poor pencil grip, avoidance of drawing letters, difficulty with letter shapes, difficulty with spacing between letters, not grasping the concept of capitals, easy fatigue when writing.
 In school-age children we see illegible handwriting, printing words instead of writing cursive, over-focus on the act of writing with little comprehension of what they are writing, omitting words in sentences.
 In teenagers, teachers report they have difficulty organizing their thoughts on paper, become disorganized in their written thought processes to the extent that their written ideas do not represent their comprehension of their ideas.